 3. Make Sacrifices

 If you’re in debt you need to cut some expenses.
-Depending on your lifestyle these things might be: Stop going out to a fancy restaurant like you’re the president; Stop buying expensive groceries; Stop wearing different clothes every day like you’re Lady Gaga; Stop paying for extremely, super, giga fast internet connection or other services like you don’t need.
+Depending on your lifestyle these things might be: Stop going out to a fancy restaurant like you’re the president; Stop buying expensive groceries; Stop wearing different clothes every day like you’re Lady Gaga; Stop paying for extremely, super, giga fast internet connection or other services you don’t really need.
 You probably don’t even need cable television.
 Or a TV at all.

 Previously I owned more than 20 shirts and my mission was to buy at least 31 shirts so that I can wear a different shirt every day of the month.
 Yes, I was that obsessed.
 Now I primarily wear black t-shirts and my relationship with fashion changed.
 Thanks to minimalism, I now know what are the benefits of having a capsule wardrobe.

 You can be a cool person with 10% of the clothes you own right now.

 A lot of online gurus will tell you that you need to pay yourself first, which means that you need to set aside a specific amount of money each month before you start spending on groceries and bills.
 Once the previous is done you can start spending.
 Even though this is 100% correct, it’s often something you can’t follow strictly.
 We’re all humans and life is too often hard to predict.

 Set a spending budget but don’t be too hard on yourself when you need to get something you actually need.
 For example, a new tire because you had a flat one.